beaurancourt/blog/markdown/rewriting-travel.md

-If you read the first few paragraphs of [mshrm's group's journey to Logiheimli](https://mshrm.wordpress.com/2020/01/05/dungeon-fantasy-nordlond-4-distractions/), you may note that they immediately tossed the contept of one encounter per day.
+If you read the first few paragraphs of [mshrm's group's journey to Logiheimli](https://mshrm.wordpress.com/2020/01/05/dungeon-fantasy-nordlond-4-distractions/), you may note that they immediately tossed the concept of one encounter per day.
 On their first day out, mshrm gave his group a variation of the Circling Ravens encounter, then followed that up with the Ruined Hut, then Skeletons.
 Stringing these together into a sequence makes for a more compelling narrative than just